Somatic Ecotherapy Guide Training

 Welcome to the Somatic Ecotherapy Guide Training.

-This program is a love letter to embodied truth — a five-month professional immersion into two profoundly powerful paradigms of healing and wholeness: somatic Focusing and ecotherapy.
+This program is a love letter to embodied truth — a five-month professional immersion into two profoundly powerful paradigms of healing and wholeness: somatic inquiry and ecotherapy.
 It is designed for those who feel called not only to deepen their own embodied relationship with land and life, but to guide others in doing so with wonder, depth, and skilful attunement.

 Through an experiential, practice-based curriculum, participants are trained to guide ecotherapy immersions that support nervous system regulation, inner relationship work, a felt sense of ecological belonging, and ceremonial depth.
 The training weaves psyche (mind), soma (body), and soil (earth) into a coherent guiding approach — one that honours trauma-informed pacing, relational presence, and the living intelligence of place.